hbs-rcs/hbsgrid-docs/docs/userguide/menulaunch.md

     the job, but as a rough guide **we recommend requesting RAM 4-10 times the size of your data**.
 For example, if you have a 6 Gb .csv file you may wish to request 24GB of memory or so.

+Each application will open a dialog where you can configure your environment and resource requirements.

 The application launchers are meant to be intuitive and easy to use.
 Most of the fields should be self-explanatory, e.g., there is a